Benefits of Learning Portuguese Language

 Do you know what that means?

-If you learn Portuguese, it will put you ahead of others studying more popular languages.
+If you learn Portuguese, you will be ahead of others studying more popular languages.

-It will enable you to communicate with a larger population that other learners of popular languages cannot do.
+It will enable you to communicate with a larger population than other learners of popular languages can.

 The better part is that it will look so cool on your resume.